trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/README.md

 const { AccountData, ContractData, ContractForm } = newContextComponents;
 ```

-Note that `LoadingContainer` is not provided with the new context components.
+`LoadingContainer` is not provided with the new context components currently.
+Also note that you must pass in `drizzle` and `drizzleState` for each of these components.

 ### Legacy Context Components